ggonzaga29/giangonzaga.tech/README.md

 # giangonzaga.dev

 This is my personal website.
 It's built with Next.js and Tailwind CSS and Shadcn.
-It's deployed on Vercel.
+Deployed on Vercel.

 ## Development
 To run the project locally, run the following command: